 Ways to Reduce Moisture in Your Home

-- If you have a water leak, fix is immediately.
+- If you have a water leak, fix it immediately.

-- Open your windows and let the light in!
-Sunshine helps dry out moisture.
+- When possible, open your windows and let the light in!
+Sunshine helps dry out moisture and outdoor air almost always helps clean your indoor air.

 To Help Clean Your Indoor Household Air